Holiday Village

 No analysis available

-Strong, consistent evidence that the building has a pool: historical MLS data indicates 18 of 20 listings checked the pool amenity, and the current public remarks across numerous listings explicitly mention a pool using phrases like "resort-like pool," "pool on property," and "swimming pool."
-Mentions appear across many different agent remarks (not limited to a single copy/paste), so confidence is high that the building offers a shared pool amenity.
+Strong, consistent evidence that Holiday Village has a pool: historical MLS checkbox data shows 18/20 listings reported a pool, and current remarks across multiple listings explicitly mention a pool (quotes: "swimming pool," "pool on property," "resort-like pool," "round pool").
+Mentions appear across many different listings/agents and align with past MLS amenity data, supporting high confidence that the building offers a pool.

 No analysis available

-I searched for 'salt water pool', 'saltwater', 'saline', and similar phrases and found no references.
-Without explicit mention in the public remarks, there is no evidence the pool is salt water.
+Listings repeatedly note a pool on the property, but I searched for 'salt water', 'saltwater', 'saline', and similar terms and found none.
+There is no evidence in the public remarks that the pool is salt water.

 Across all provided listings, there are zero references to in‑unit washers/dryers, and multiple agents instead emphasize shared laundry (e.g., 'community laundry on the ground floor', 'on-site laundry').
 Given the strong historical evidence that only community laundry exists and the lack of any explicit indication of in‑unit machines, this building is best characterized as not offering in‑unit laundry in its units.